-In a time of change, your ability to create an inspiring vision is what will draw people to your project, motivate them to stay, and inspire them to deliver results.
+In this time of change, your ability to create inspiration will draw people to you, motivate them to stay, and encourage them to deliver better results.

-There is no fixed template for doing this: no two inspiring leaders are the same.
-But just as every great painting is formed from the same basic colours, and every great piece of music comes from the same basic notes, so every great vision is formed from the same seven basic building blocks, combined and arranged in different ways.
+There is no one single ‘right’ way of doing this — but just as every inspiring piece of music is formed from the same basic notes, so every inspiring vision is formed from the same basic building blocks, arranged in different ways.

-The second of these blocks is to make your vision relevant for your audience.
+The second of these blocks is to make your vision relevant to your audience.